dry-rb/dry-system/docsite/source/settings.html.md

 end
 ```

-Or use settings in your logic:
+Or use `:settings` as an injectible dependency in your classes:

 ```ruby
   module Operations